rznazn/development_containers/_python/base/README.txt

-use "docker build -t cplusserver ." to build the image and "docker-compose up" to run.
+use "docker build -t pythonserver ." to build the image and "docker-compose up" to run.

 use your browser to open jupyter notebook at localhost:8888